mangosfour/server_old_0.17/contrib/convertConditions/README.txt

 #
-# This file is part of the CMaNGOS Project.
-See AUTHORS file for Copyright information
+# This code is part of MaNGOS.
+Contributor & Copyright details are in AUTHORS/THANKS.
 #

 This small Python script is intended to help with the convertion